rory-stock/300dtd-website-assessment/Design.md

 Viewers of site: Members of the public.
 Need to be able to easily access and download images.
 Site needs to be fast and responsive so that it is more useful than google drive.

 Possible Clients: Need to be able to easily see examples of my work and an easy way to contact me.

+End user feedback: For feedback I will ask for feedback from my parents.
+My dad used to be a professional ski/mountaineering/adventure photographer so should be able to provide some good/relevant feedback on the website.

 ### Proposed Solution